drush

 Create custom Adjix short URLs with Alfred

 Alfred.app Logo Although I use it all the time it turns I haven't written here about Adjix.
-There is one mention in some issues but nothing that spells out just how awesome it is.
+There is in some issues but nothing that spells out just how awesome it is.
 The short version is Adjix is hands down the single best URL shortener out there.
-While it deserves it's own post suffice it to say you can use its power and still retain a copy of your links on your own S3 drive.
+While it deserves it's own post suffice it to say you can use its power and still .
 Future proofing at its best.

 So based on this post I setup a quick shell script shortcut in Alfred.
 The properties end up looking something like this: